 Hunter, painting 40 years later, was also looking for a fresh start.
 After spending the First World War working on his cousin Robert's farm in Lanarkshire, he moved to establish his painting ground in Fife, on the east coast of Scotland.
 In his diary of c.1919, he declares his readiness to move forward: 'Everyone… must choose their own way and mine will be the way of colour.'

-In fact, he had been exposed to raw colour in Paris around 1908, having been profoundly shocked by the avant-garde art of Henri Matisse (1869–1954) and Pablo Picasso (1881–1973) he saw hanging in the home of American writer, Gertrude Stein (1874–1946), an important early patron of these artists.
+In fact, he had been exposed to raw colour in Paris in 1907, having been profoundly shocked by the avant-garde art of Henri Matisse (1869–1954) and Pablo Picasso (1881–1973) he saw hanging in the home of American writer, Gertrude Stein (1874–1946), an important early patron of these artists.
 Creatively, Hunter took the following decade to come to terms with such art, eventually producing still lifes such as Flowers in a Vase and Fruit that involved painting objects in bold colour against a dark background.

 These brought him financial and critical success at his first two exhibitions with influential Glasgow art dealer Alexander Reid (1854–1928), in 1913 and 1916.
 But Hunter could not rest on his laurels – there was so much more he wanted to do.